Nimhaiworkshopitaly/genomemodeling/README.md

 - `observed_medoid` selects the observed genome with the smallest average dissimilarity from the other tree genomes.

-The observed-medoid distance gives equal weight to Jaccard distance between sets of observed COGs and Jaccard distance between orientation-independent circular gene adjacencies.
+The observed medoid distance gives equal weight to Jaccard distance between sets of observed COGs and Jaccard distance between orientation independent circular gene adjacencies.
 Distance from the median genome length and genome ID are deterministic tie-breakers.
 For the current ATGC0070 data and Yuri tree, this procedure selected `GCF_900187235.1`.

-The observed medoid retains real COG identities and an observed gene order, making it more appropriate than a synthetic root for empirical-core protection.
+The observed medoid retains real COG identities and an observed gene order, making it more appropriate than a/ synthetic root for empirical-core protection.
 It is a representative observed genome, not a reconstructed ancestor.